The Crisis Resolution and Home Treatment Team

 Face-to-face support sessions

-If you want to see someone rather than talk to them on the phone, an appointment-based service operates at Box Tree Farm from 8am – 8pm, seven days a week.
+If you want to see someone rather than talk to them on the phone, an appointment-based service operates at Box Tree Farm at Ratby from 8am – 8pm, seven days a week.
 Ring the helpline to book an appointment.